top of page

 Midlife woman reclaiming her confidence and joy through small daily rituals

 As a kid, I loved anything that sparkled.
-Growing up in the 70s, that meant disco balls, Superstar Barbie, and being mesmerized by the shimmery outfits on Dance Fever.
-As a teen in the 80s, it was the style of New Wave bands and Pretty in Pink (team Duckie here) that scratched that itch of expressing my unique sparkle, and I spent hours pouring through magazines and catalogues trying to replicate their looks.
+Growing up in the 70s that meant disco balls, Superstar Barbie, and being completely mesmerized by the shimmery outfits on Dance Fever.
+As a teen in the 80s it was New Wave bands and Pretty in Pink — team Duckie, obviously — that scratched that itch.
+I spent hours going through magazines and catalogues trying to replicate those looks.

 Reclaiming your authentic sparkle and joy at midlife